JuliaArrays/StaticArrays.jl/README.md

 ### Mutable arrays: `MVector`, `MMatrix` and `MArray`

-These statically-sized arrays are identical to the above, but are defined as mutable Julia `type`s, instead of `immutable`.
+These statically sized arrays are identical to the above, but are defined as mutable Julia `type`s, instead of `immutable`.
 Because they are mutable, they allow `setindex!` to be defined (achieved through pointer manipulation, into a tuple).